-Don’t confuse with this two terms.
-They are not same at all.
+Don’t confuse these two terms.
+They are not the same at all.
 There is a crucial difference between scouring & souring.

 Wanna know more about the difference between scouring & souring?
 Find out below!